abbypan/dns_root_instances/README.md

 # Acknowledgements

-Thanks for helpful comments and suggestion from John Bond.
+Thanks for helpful comments and suggestions from John Bond.